 Your Connection Test or Full Connection Test may fail for various reasons.
 The most frequent issues are listed here.
-If you can't fix you error with this information please see the RapidMiner Support portal.
+If you can't fix the problem using one of the procedures below, please see the RapidMiner Support portal.

 Hive Connection Test Timeout

-You can increase these timeout values in Studio as follows:
+You can increase these timeout values in RapidMiner Studio as follows:

-From the Settings menu, open the Preferences option:
+From the Connections menu, open the Manage Radoop Connections... menu item:

-You can increase these timeout values in Server as follows:
+You can increase these timeout values in RapidMiner Server as follows: